hmrc/stamp-duty-land-tax-stub/README.md

 # stamp-duty-land-tax-stub

-This is a placeholder README.md for a new repository
+This is a repository used to stub https://github.com/hmrc/formp-proxy

+To start the server locally on `port 10914`: `sbt 'run 10914'`

 ### License